 Workshop on ‘The Internet: Between cultural value and economic good.
 An uncharted legal terrain or do we need a differentiated concept of regulation?’

-The Friedrich-Ebert-Stiftung (FES), the German MEDIADEM team and the Law Faculty of the Bielefeld University organised a workshop on ‘The Internet: Between cultural value and economic good.
+The Friedrich-Ebert-Stiftung (FES), purchase the German MEDIADEM team and the Law Faculty of the Bielefeld University organised a workshop on ‘The Internet: Between cultural value and economic good.
 An uncharted legal terrain or do we need a differentiated concept of regulation?’.
 The event took place on 22-23 September 2011 in the premises of the FES in Berlin.
-The objective of the workshop was to shed some light on the different cultural and economic prepositions and interests of the actors that shape the regulatory regime for the Internet, ranging from online media-related questions to more general considerations of media policy.
+The objective of the workshop was to shed some light on the different cultural and economic prepositions and interests of the actors that shape the regulatory regime for the Internet, stomach ranging from online media-related questions to more general considerations of media policy.

 Whilst the cultural value of the Internet cannot be questioned, the same can be said about the economic value of Internet services.
 The daily communication of Internet users via email, Twitter, and Facebook, the knowledge-building that is taking place in Wikipedia and the political and societal influence of the Internet in the Arab countries but also in our Western societies illustrate the manifold cultural aspects of the Internet.
 The annual turnover of Internet access providers and online music stores account for the Internet’s economic aspects among others.
 These cultural and economic functions determine the applicable fundamental rights prescribing and confining the remit of the lawmaker.
 Departing from these observations, 15 experts with different academic and professional backgrounds discussed currently debated issues.